songsbyarchit/meraki-demo-bridge/demo_flows/customer/hospitality/mx/60min.md

-[Opening]

-Hello and welcome to our Meraki MX demo for the Hospitality sector.
-Today, we'll be showcasing how the Meraki MX can streamline your network operations and provide cost savings for your organization.
-Whether you're an IT admin or a financial decision maker, this demo will show you the operational impact and cost justification of implementing the Meraki MX in your hospitality environment.

-[Use Case 1: Network Security]

-Let's start with one of the most critical aspects for any hospitality business - network security.
-With the Meraki MX, you can easily set up firewall rules to protect your network from cyber threats. **Click 'Security & SD-WAN > Firewall'** to see how you can create rules to block malicious traffic and prevent data breaches.

-[Use Case 2: Guest Wi-Fi Management]

-Next, let's talk about guest Wi-Fi management.
-The Meraki MX allows you to create a separate SSID for guests and set bandwidth limits to ensure a smooth experience for your customers. **Click 'Wireless > SSID'** to see how you can configure a guest network with just a few clicks.

-[Use Case 3: VPN Configuration]

-For hospitality businesses with multiple locations, setting up a VPN can be a complex and time-consuming task.
-With the Meraki MX, you can easily create site-to-site VPNs to securely connect your different locations. **Click 'Security & SD-WAN > Site-to-Site VPN'** to see how simple it is to establish a secure connection between your properties.

-[Use Case 4: Application Visibility]

-Understanding your network traffic is key to optimizing performance and ensuring a seamless experience for your guests.
-With the Meraki MX, you can easily view application usage and prioritize mission-critical applications. **Click 'Security & SD-WAN > Performance'** to see real-time insights into your network traffic.

-[Closing]

-Before we wrap up, I'd like to leave you with a few questions to think about:

-1. How much time and resources are currently being spent on managing your network security?
-2. What cost savings could your organization achieve by streamlining network operations with the Meraki MX?
-3. How could improved network performance impact the overall guest experience at your properties?

-Thank you for joining us for this Meraki MX demo.
-If you have any further questions or would like to discuss how the Meraki MX can benefit your hospitality business, please feel free to reach out to us.
+Hey there!
+Thanks for joining us today for this demo of Cisco Meraki MX tailored specifically for the Hospitality sector.
+Whether you're an IT admin, financial decision maker, or partner reseller, we've got some great insights to share with you.

+Let's kick things off with a couple of warm-up questions:
+- For partners: What trends or challenges are you seeing with customers in the Hospitality sector?
+What do you find unique or tricky about positioning solutions in this space?
+- For customers: What does your current network setup look like?
+Where are your biggest IT headaches today?
+- For internal: What common questions do our customers ask in the Hospitality sector?
+What objections or misconceptions do we frequently encounter?

+Now, let's dive into the demo with a focus on the Hospitality sector.
+The Meraki Dashboard is your single pane of glass for visibility, troubleshooting, and unified management.

+First, let's **click 'Security & SD-WAN > Addressing & VLANs'** to see how easy it is to segment guest and employee traffic.

+Next, **click 'Configure > SD-WAN & Traffic shaping'** to ensure a smooth experience for guests using bandwidth-intensive applications.

+Now, let's **click 'Monitor > Appliance status'** to quickly identify any connectivity issues and proactively address them.

+Moving on, **click 'Security & SD-WAN > Threat protection'** to see how Meraki protects your network from cyber threats without adding complexity.

+And don't forget to **click 'Wireless > Wireless health'** to ensure optimal Wi-Fi performance for your guests and staff.

+Wrapping up, let's answer a few common questions you might have about Meraki MX in the Hospitality sector:

+Q: How does this solution reduce IT workload in our hospitality environment?
+A: Meraki simplifies management through one dashboard and automates many tasks like updates and troubleshooting.

+Q: What kind of ROI or cost reduction can we expect?
+A: Customers often report major time savings and reduced downtime, especially for remote sites.

+Q: Can we integrate this with our existing systems and security policies?
+A: Yes — Meraki supports APIs, SAML, and integration with existing firewalls, Active Directory, and SIEM tools.

+Thanks for joining us today!
+We hope this demo has given you a clear picture of how Cisco Meraki MX can transform your network operations in the Hospitality sector.